babashka/nbb/doc/bundle/README.md

 # Bundle

-Since version 0.6.122, nbb support the `bundle` command, which will bundle an nbb application to a single JS file.
+Since version 0.6.122, nbb supports the `bundle` command, which will bundle an nbb application to a single JS file.
 You can then process this JS file with a tool like [ncc](https://github.com/vercel/ncc) to get a truly standalone JS file with all dependencies included.
 You can run the following example in this